 The HWCT Vision is to be the “Centre of Excellence for Youth Development” and is facilitated by way of its mission which is “Through Adventure and Life Skills, we Empower the Children of New Zealand”.

-The initial objective was the establishment of an all-purpose outdoor pursuit’s centre which offered a comprehensive suite of activities designed to challenge, motivate and empower young New Zealanders.
-Due to the success across our programmes, overtime we have grown to include an Alternative Education Department, School Services Academy Department, a satellite camp on the Awhitu Peninsula and a newly built Gymnasium.
+The initial objective was the establishment of an all-purpose outdoor pursuit’s center which offered a comprehensive suite of activities designed to challenge, motivate and empower young New Zealanders.
+Due to the success across our programmes, overtime we have grown to include an Alternative Education Department, School Services Academy Department, and a satellite camp on the Awhitu Peninsula.

 Our satellite camp in Awhitu is the perfect location for relaxation and outdoor adventure aligned to student development.